Matthew Jacobs: Career

 Jacobs is perhaps best remembered for writing and co-producing the 1996 Doctor Who television movie, which featured Paul McGann as the Doctor and Eric Roberts as the Master.
 Jacobs was responsible for writing the first televised Doctor Who story to be broadcast as a show in its own right, rather than as part of a charity telethon, since Survival (1989).

 Jacobs has also written several screenplays.
 His film credits include Lassie, The Emperor's New Groove and the cult classic Paperhouse.

 Aside from his work in television and film, Jacobs has worked on other projects in the entertainment industry.
 He wrote for the video games Outlaws and Star Wars: Starfighter.

-Jacobs' father, the actor Anthony Jacobs, appeared in the Doctor Who serial The Gunfighters in 1966, and took his son to visit the set one day during production.